1001bit/diaryhood/README.md

 - One-time password sign in
 - Access JWT + Refresh UUID authN and authZ
+- Paths creation for each user
+- Stats creation for each path

 ## Environment Variables

-To run this project, you will need to create your own .env file based on .env.example file
+To run this project, you will need to create your own `.env` file based on `.env.example` file.

+There are variables like: credentials to services, ports, secrets, keys etc.

+Specifically, you want to set:

+`MG_API_KEY`: Mailgun API key

+`MG_DOMAIN`: Mailgun domain

 ## Run Locally

-To run you need docker
+To run you need **docker** and **docker compose**

 Clone the project